 Can I get any help to write a nomination?

-The expectation is that you write any nominations you wish to submit yourself, but you can seek advice from one of the Communications and Engagement team.
+The expectation is that you write any nominations you wish to submit yourself, but you can seek advice.
 A nomination checking service will also be running, allowing you to send your draft nominations to the team so that they can be read before they are submitted, and you can be given some advice on any improvements that could be made.
-Please send your questions or nomination to email@example.com by 31st January 2018 to allow these to be reviewed and sent back to you before the closing date.
+Please send your questions or nomination to email@example.com by the end of February to allow these to be reviewed and sent back to you before the closing date.